UMKC visits North Dakota State following Griesel’s 22-point game | Federal News Network

 BOTTOM LINE: North Dakota State hosts the UMKC Kangaroos after Sam Griesel scored 22 points in North Dakota State’s 77-59 win against the Oral Roberts Golden Eagles.

-The Bison are 12-2 in home games.
-North Dakota State averages 11.6 turnovers per game and is 7-1 when it wins the turnover battle.
+The Bison have gone 12-2 in home games.
+North Dakota State averages 11.4 turnovers per game and is 7-1 when it turns the ball over less than its opponents.

-The Kangaroos have gone 10-5 against Summit opponents.
-UMKC has a 2-1 record in games decided by 3 points or fewer.
+The Kangaroos are 10-5 in Summit play.
+UMKC is fifth in the Summit scoring 74.7 points per game and is shooting 47.7%.

-The teams play for the second time in conference play this season.
-The Kangaroos won the last matchup 80-77 on Jan.
-21. Arkel Lamar scored 24 points to help lead the Kangaroos to the victory.
+The teams square off for the second time this season in Summit play.
+The Kangaroos won the last meeting 80-77 on Jan.
+21. Arkel Lamar scored 24 points to help lead the Kangaroos to the win.

-TOP PERFORMERS: Rocky Kreuser is scoring 16.3 points per game with 8.0 rebounds and 1.1 assists for the Bison.
-Griesel is averaging 14.9 points and 7.5 rebounds over the last 10 games for North Dakota State.
+TOP PERFORMERS: Griesel is averaging 13.4 points and 6.6 rebounds for the Bison.
+Rocky Kreuser is averaging 16.1 points and eight rebounds over the last 10 games for North Dakota State.

-Evan Gilyard is averaging 16.1 points and 3.1 assists for the Kangaroos.
-Marvin Nesbitt Jr. is averaging 15.9 points over the last 10 games for UMKC.
+Marvin Nesbitt Jr. is averaging 12.4 points and 6.7 rebounds for the Kangaroos.
+Evan Gilyard is averaging 2.8 made 3-pointers over the last 10 games for UMKC.

 LAST 10 GAMES: Bison: 9-1, averaging 75.5 points, 34.6 rebounds, 10.3 assists, 4.1 steals and 3.2 blocks per game while shooting 46.7% from the field.
 Their opponents have averaged 67.6 points per game.